 On date of arrival – Entry to the cottage after 2.30pm.

 On date of departure – Please vacate cottage by 9.30am.
-(Extra time included to allow you to clean before you depart – see points 7-9)
+(Extra time included to allow you to clean before you depart – see clauses 7 to 9)

 - Please be advised that it is an old cottage and as such the stairs are fairly steep – please supervise young children accordingly.

-- In the unlikely event that Machair Cottage, Heanish becomes uninhabitable for the whole duration of your rental period / at any point during your rental period due to storm damage, flood, fire or other unforeseen causes beyond our control, our responsibility and financial liability shall be limited to the return of the rental money received / pro-rata thereof – however, this does not include rental refunds in the event the ferry or plane is delayed or cancelled due to adverse weather conditions nor government interventions / travel restrictions etc to restrict spread of disease for example as outlined at point 18 – please ensure adequate insurance taken out.
+- In the unlikely event that Machair Cottage, Heanish becomes uninhabitable for the whole duration of your rental period / at any point during your rental period due to storm damage, flood, fire or other unforeseen causes beyond our control, g. previous visitor damage, see Clause 11, our responsibility and financial liability shall be limited to the return of the rental money received / pro-rata thereof – however, this does not include rental refunds in the event the ferry or plane is delayed or cancelled due to adverse weather conditions, traffic delays or any other unforeseen delay or circumstances – please ensure comprehensive holiday insurance is taken out as per Clause 18.

 - The cottage is cleaned and maintained to a high standard however we cannot legislate for every eventuality / visitor activity outside of our control.
 Visitor activity such as cooking for example, which may lead to strong but temporary after-smells, would not render the cottage uninhabitable for the next visitor and no refund/pro-rata refund will be made.